garraflavatra/NuxtToGithubPages/README.md

-# Build Vue and deploy it to Github Pages 🚀
+# Build Nuxt and deploy it to Github Pages 🚀
 This Action will Build your Nuxt Project, Generate Static files and deploy it to Github Pages.
 It is based on xRealNeon/VuePagesAction

 ## Getting Started 🎉